testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 The default value for `hidden` can [be configured](api-configuration#configuration).

 Certain roles can have a selected state.
-You can filter the returned elements that by their selected state by setting `selected: true` or `selected: false`.
+You can filter the returned elements by their selected state by setting `selected: true` or `selected: false`.

 For example in